nvictus/CellPopSim/README.md

 my_model.addAgentChannel(c3, ac_dependents=[c2,c4], wc_dependents=[c1])
 ```

 Every agent will obtain a unique copy of the agent channel objects you created.
 In the above example, each time an agent's channel _c3_ fires and is subsequently rescheduled, its channels _c2_ and _c4_ and the world channel _c1_ will be automatically rescheduled by the simulator.
 The rescheduling occurs in the order: _c3_, _c2_, _c4_, _c1_.
-A last optional argument when adding agent channels is the `sync_channel` option which is `False` by default.
-If changed to `True`, the agent channel is considered to be a _sync-channel_ which means that the simulator will fire it right before every world channel fires.
+A last optional argument when adding agent channels is the `sync` option which is `False` by default.
+If changed to `True`, the agent channel _c3_ is considered to be a _sync-channel_ which means that the simulator will fire it right before every world channel fires.
 This is normally useful for synchronization purposes, hence the name.

 When adding a world channel as in the following example,
 ```python